 As one of the Commissioners on the (then) Industry Commission, Jeff presided over or participated in public inquiries into urban transport, the downstream petroleum industry, occupational health and safety, and environmentally sustainable land management.

 Jon is an expert in international aid and development, specialising in food security, capacity development, public-private partnerships and results-based management.
-He has worked for ITS Global since 2012, prior to which he worked for the UN World Food Programme, based in Rome and various locations in Africa, managing capacity development and food logistics programmes.
+He has worked for ITS Global since 2012, prior to which he worked for the UN World Food Programme, based in Rome and various locations in Africa, managing capacity development and food logistics.

 Jon has an MBA specialising in the management of international organisations from the University of Geneva, and will shortly complete a Master of Public Policy at the University of Melbourne.
 He also holds BA (Honours) from the University of Melbourne, majoring in French Studies, including studies undertaken at La Sorbonne and Lyon III.
 Jon speaks fluent French, including familiarity with West African varieties, as well as basic Japanese and Italian.